 Mixing

-- If you are making your own buttermilk make it now.
-1/3 Cup Milk 1Teaspoon Vinegar.
-Mix together in a small jug or bowl set aside until needed.
+1. Firstly, if you are making your own buttermilk make it now.
+1/3 Cup Milk, 1 Teaspoon Vinegar.
+Mix them together in a small jug or bowl set aside until needed.

 3. Using your fingers rub butter into the flour mixture until it resembles breadcrumbs.
-Alternatively you can use a stand mixer with the paddle attachment.
+Alternatively, you can use a stand mixer with the paddle attachment.

 Forming the dough